openvinotoolkit/openvino/src/bindings/c/docs/api_overview.md

 - `ov_status_e ov_core_read_model(const ov_core_t* core, const char* model_path, const char* bin_path, ov_model_t** model)`

-  - Description: Reads models from IR / ONNX / PDPD / TF / TFLite formats to create ov_model_t.
+  - Description: Reads models from IR / PyTorch / ONNX / PDPD / TF / TFLite formats to create ov_model_t.
     You can create as many ov_model_t as you need and use them simultaneously (up to the limitation of the hardware resources).

   - Parameters: